-The CRMC then reports directly to the Audit Committee and advises the Audit Committee on a quarterly basis regarding the Company's risk management structures and practices, as well as management's programs to identify, assess, manage, and mitigate significant enterprise risks of the Company.
+The Executive Risk Committee reports directly to the Audit Committee and advises the Audit Committee on a quarterly basis regarding the Company's risk management structure and practices, as well as management's programs to identify, assess, manage, and mitigate significant enterprise risks of the Company.
 The Audit Committee, in turn, reports to our Board of Directors.
-The CRMC also presents directly to the Board with regard to these matters on an annual basis.
+The Executive Risk Committee also presents directly to the Board with regard to these matters on an annual basis.